rackerlabs/support-how-to/content/how-to/cloud-servers/multifactor-authentication-from-the-myrackspace-portal/index.md

 ### Log in to MyRackspace by using MFA

-If you add MFAn to your account, authentication is a two-step process.
+If you add MFA to your account, authentication is a two-step process.

 #### Prerequisites

 - MyRackspace account with a valid username and password credentials
 - Access to the registered and verified SMS or mobile code device paired with your MyRackspace account

 To log in to the MyRackspace Portal with MFA, use the following steps:

 1. Log in to the [MyRackspace Portal](https://login.rackspace.com/) with your username and password.